kjanparvari/ir-text-clustring/README.md

-# Search Engine
+# Wikipedia Document Clustering

-A Python-based search engine developed for the **Information Retrieval course** at **Amirkabir University of Technology (AUT)**.
-This project implements core information retrieval techniques to create an efficient and functional search system.
+A project to cluster Wikipedia documents using the **Rocchio Algorithm**.
+This project was developed as part of the **Information Retrieval course** at **Amirkabir University of Technology (AUT)**.
+It focuses on applying relevance feedback techniques for document clustering and organization.

 ## Features
-- **TF-IDF Ranking**: Uses Term Frequency-Inverse Document Frequency for relevance scoring.
-- **Index Elimination**: Implements index elimination to optimize query processing.
-- **Champion Lists**: Supports champion lists to improve search efficiency by focusing on top-ranked documents.
+- **Rocchio Algorithm**: Implements the Rocchio method for clustering documents based on relevance feedback.
+- **TF-IDF Vectorization**: Transforms text documents into feature vectors for clustering.
+- **Wikipedia Data**: Uses a subset of Wikipedia documents for analysis and clustering.

 ## Technology Stack
 - **Programming Language**: Python
+- **Libraries**: NumPy, Pandas, Scikit-learn

 ## Purpose
-This project demonstrates foundational information retrieval concepts and techniques, focusing on implementing and optimizing a search engine for textual data.
+This project demonstrates the use of information retrieval techniques, particularly relevance feedback, for clustering and organizing text documents in a meaningful way.

 ## Acknowledgements
 This project was developed as part of the **Information Retrieval course** at **Amirkabir University of Technology (AUT)**.

 ## License
 This project is licensed under the AUT License.